eth-easl/cachew_experiments/README.md

 ## Detailed Instructions

-We provide instructions to reproduce three key results from the Cachew paper published at USENIX ATC'22.
+The [experiments](experiments) folder provides scripts and instructions to reproduce the key results from the Cachew paper published at USENIX ATC'22.

-TODO: instructions for reproducing figures in paper.

-### Autoscaling experiment

-### Autocaching experiment

-### Multi-tenant autoscaling & autocaching experiment

 ## Contributing